gopikrishna200426/Currency-Converter-Calculator/README.md

 # Run the program
 python main.py
-📌 Limitations
+## 📌 Limitations
-Currency rates are fixed and must be updated manually.
+- Currency rates are fixed and must be updated manually.

-Calculator does not support advanced operations like logarithms or trigonometric functions.
+- Calculator does not support advanced operations like logarithms or trigonometric functions.

-🛠 Future Enhancements
+## 🛠 Future Enhancements
-Fetch live currency rates via an API
+- Fetch live currency rates via an API.

-Add advanced calculator functionalities
+- Add advanced calculator functionalities.